opalmedapps/opal-admin-legacy/README.md

 ### Installing

-On your Linux server, navigate into a project directory of your choosing within your www-Apache directory (i.e. the directory that is accessible via an internet browser).
+On your server, navigate into your web server directory (i.e. the "localhost" directory that is accessible via an internet browser).

 Clone this project from Gitlab